 - Olux foam is flammable and people using Olux should not smoke or expose themselves to a flame or heat source during and immediately after application.

 - Olux may increase the risk of developing an infection.
 See your doctor if you develop redness, warmth, swelling, oozing, or severe irritation of any treated skin.
 In people with a pre-existing infection, consider the concomitant administration of an appropriate antifungal or antibacterial agent.
 If no improvement is seen or the infection worsens, discontinue Olux until the infection has been adequately controlled.

-- Allergic contact dermatitis, manifesting as irritation can develop and Olux should be discontinued and appropriate therapy given.
+- Allergic contact dermatitis, manifesting as irritation can develop and Olux should be discontinued and appropriate therapy be given.
 Symptoms usually include a failure of the skin to heal rather than an exacerbation of psoriasis.